MindaugasVaitkus2/pythonCrawlerFinal/README.md

 *To run the program*

-- Vavigate to the project folder.
+- Navigate to the project folder.
 - Run the *'pythonEksamen2019.py'* with the following command: *python pythonEksamen2019.py*.